LLC Cost in Ohio | How Much Does It Cost to Start an LLC

 However, if you do not wish to file your LLC right away but want to hold the name that you have decided on, then you can reserve your LLC name for some time.
 You must file a name reservation application in the Ohio Secretary of State to keep the name.

+The online name reservation fee is $39, while the mail name reservation fee is $39.
 You can register your business under a different legal name if your preferred name isn’t available.
 Once you have chosen a name, you can submit an application for a DBA (doing business as).
-If you have decided to file for a DBA, you can file it in two methods, by mail and in person. for an easier way.
+If you have decided to file for a DBA, you can file it in two methods, by mail and in person.
+However, before filing Ohio DBA, you should know that you need to renew your DBA for up to five years, which cost varies by county.

 Ongoing LLC Costs